\

 Fraire had his first short story published in 1973 and a year later his first non-fiction article.
 In 1974 he wrote his first novel: "Latino Jesse" an autobiographical fiction novel about growing up in a steel mill town, a Mexican-American and being neither Mexican nor American.

 In 1975 he began working as a journalist and in 1986 accepted the position as Editor of The Windsor Times, in Windsor, California.
 During this time he had his first book published: "Windsor the Birth of a City," a non-fiction record of how Windsor went from an unincorporated area to cityhood.
-This book was followed by: "I Remember Healdsburg," a collection of historic memories from residents of Healdsburg, Ca. and "Daddy I Need to Go Potty" a humorous look at the life of a dad with two young daughters, ages 2 and 6 written while his daughters were 2 and 6.
+This book was followed by: "I Remember Healdsburg," a collection of historic memories from residents of Healdsburg, Ca. then "Daddy I Need to Go Potty" a humorous look at the life of a dad with two young daughters, ages 2 and 6 written while his daughters were 2 and 6.

 After resigning his editor's job Fraire began working full-time as a graphic designer but continued to write and wrote two plays, with his brother John: "Who Will Dance With Pancho Villa" and "Cesar Died Today" both successfully produced in New York City.
 They also wrote the story and screenplay, "Stories of the Seasons" as part of the Kalamazoo Valley Museum Mexican American History Project.
 This was a planetarium presentation.

-Fraire's most recent book, titled "Mill Rats", is a plot-driven suspense novel about steel mill workers caught in the web of the Russian mob.
+Fraire's most recent fiction book, titled "Mill Rats", is a plot-driven suspense novel about steel mill workers caught in the web of the Russian mob.

 "Back Porch", is a play which deals with the aging issues of the neighborhood Mexican-American grocer all revealed on the back porch of his apartment above the store.